 Compact and well built, this starter instrument is a great introduction to the accordion–or just a lot of ephemeral fun.
 The accordion fits nicely into the palms of an adult’s hands, but isn’t too unwieldy for kids.

-Ranky10 Score: Calculated by our unique algorithm considering various factors like consumer reviews, popularity, value-for-money, brands etc.
+Ranky10 Score: Calculated by our unique algorithm considering various factors like consumer reviews, popularity, value-for-money, brands etc. The higher the score, the higher the purchase value.

 Accordions Buying Guide